 \section{Ethics Statement}

 In this section, we describe the ethical considerations related to this paper.

 \paragraph{Potential Risks} Although the goal of this paper is to introduce techniques to improve the text-to-image retrieval performance, the new approach could create new social risks.
-Specifically, in addition to the embedding model, our approach involves two neural networks: an LLM and a T2I generation model.
-It is possible for these large models to bring in new social bias in generating the visualized query and thus bias the retrieval results.
-For instance, when depicting certain scenes of social activity, T2I models could reinforce stereotypical social roles~\citep{wan2024maleceofemaleassistant,wan2024surveybiastexttoimagegeneration}.
+Specifically, in addition to the neural embedding model, our approach involves two neural models: an LLM and a T2I generation model.
+It is possible for these large models to bring in new social bias in generating the visualize query and thus bias the retrieval results.
+For instance, when depicting certain scenes of social activity, the models could reinforce stereotypical social roles.
 We urge practitioners to implement model debiasing and bias detection measure when deploying our proposed T2I retrieval method in real-world applications.
-Additionally, previous work has revealed problems with faithfulness and factuality in T2I models~\citep{wan2024factualitytaxdiversityintervenedtexttoimage,huang2025factorfairchecklistbehavioraltesting,wan2025compalignimprovingcompositionaltexttoimage}.
-We also encourage future studies to explore solutions to similar trustworthy issue with multi-modal generative models.

 \paragraph{Artifact Release} Our Visual-RAG-ME annotation is based on Visual-RAG, which is under CC BY-NC 4.0 license and the images shared by the iNaturalist 2021 dataset, which are under one of CC BY 4.0, CC BYNC 4.0, CC BY-NC-ND 4.0, CC BY-NC-SA 4.0, CC0 1.0, CC BY-ND 4.0, CC BY-SA 4.0.
 We adhere to the intended non-commercial research use of iNaturalist 2021 dataset and do not re-distribute the images.
 Following Visual-RAG, we will release our Visual-RAG-ME annotations under CC BY-NC 4.0 license.